Current Riots in Oakland?

 A very simple way to help is to switch to a Credit Union.
 Take all of your money away from big banks.

 Here you can see the peaceful march going down 19th St from Broadway to Telegraph near the Fox Theater.
 A lot of good people, hard working Americans that make up the 99%.
 No one vandalizing or attacking anything.
 The news would show you another picture and tell you that there was only a few hundred people, but as you can see here, the news is not true.

 This is the scene just moments before the riot police attacked us for no reason.
 This was pretty much always the scene.
 A party in the streets at 14th and Broadway.
 Oakland style protest.

 This is the scene after they attacked.
 ONE person threw a single plastic water bottle towards the cops direction and they started attacking immediately hitting and injuring innocent peaceful people.
 You can hear a girl screaming out for a medic near the end of the video.
 This is actually for Scott Olson.
 A police officer deliberately targeted his face with a highly lethal projectile firing weapon and hit him square in the head with a tear gas canister.
 This officer should be tried for attempted murder.

-This is what Democracy looks like…… Peaceful innocent protestor attacked by the police.
+This is what Democracy looks like…… Peaceful innocent protester attacked by the police.
 They also purposely shot this guy in the face nearly blinding him.

 I did not take this video but it clearly shows police brutality against lovely human beings that are helping the Marine Scott Olson who was also shot in the face by the police.

 Scott Olson the Marine Veteran was in critical condition fighting for his life and is now on the way to recovery.

 This is very sad and it makes me want riots and destruction.
 We were peaceful.
 They attack and harm us for no reason and need to be stopped.

-This is not the first time Oakland Police have used “non-lethal” crowd control weapons on peaceful protestors.
+This is not the first time Oakland Police have used “non-lethal” crowd control weapons on peaceful protesters.